IBM/maximo-workday/README.md

 * Be careful to not exceed the maximum character length allowed for an Maximo object attribute and map the data types for number, string, array or object.
 * Initially map the minium requires attributes for a given flow.

+## Troubleshooting Flows

+*Error Message*
+    {
+     "errorDetail": "{\"message\":\"BMXAA2528E - The combination of craft, skill level, vendor, and contract is not valid.
+Use the Select Value lookup to see a list of valid choices.\",\"status\":400}", "id": "Zdcsz3JUiA",
+     "connectorName": "Maximo"
+    }
+*Solution*
+Check to see if the contract is expired.
+If it has reactivate it.

+*Error Message*
+We can't complete the `upsertwithwhere` action on the `mxapilabor` object in Maximo because the request content or the URL is invalid.

+*Solution*
+Check to see if the craft name is greater than the number of characters in the database.
+If it is increase the number of characters in the database or modify the flow to trim craft name.
+See the [maximum field sizes](https://www.ibm.com/support/knowledgecenter/en/SSHGFK_7.6.1/com.ibm.measap.doc/sag/c_configuring_maximo_field_lengths.html)
+Run CONFIGDB.BAT whenever you change Maximo field lengths.

 ## References
 See the [references document](references.md) for the list of references used to create this Code Pattern.